How Are They Alike Radiation And Convection

 Despite their differences, radiation and convection share several similarities:

-- Impact of Surface Properties: The surface properties of materials affect both radiation and convection.
-For example, a dark, rough surface will emit and absorb more radiation than a light, smooth surface.
+5. Impact of Surface Properties: The surface properties of materials affect both radiation and convection.
+Here's one way to look at it: a dark, rough surface will emit and absorb more radiation than a light, smooth surface.
 Similarly, the surface roughness and geometry can affect the heat transfer coefficient in convection.

 Trends and Latest Developments